datawire/pib/docs/bootstrap101.md

 9. Create a new Terraform template for the environment: `touch main.tf`

-10. Edit the `main.tf` file and add the following information:
+10. Edit the `main.tf` file and add the following information and save afterward:

 ```hcl
 module "environment" {